Fighting Irish for All

 Wainaina said things settled down sophomore year, when he switched his major to political science and Latino studies and moved off campus.
 He found a new club called 1stG ND that began in August 2016 and met monthly to discuss the members’ unique perspective of the University.

-“Lots of complaining, not much on solutions,” Wainaina summed up.
-“Still, it provided community and helped us get a lot off our chest.”
+“Although many of the meetings consisted of sharing common grievances without apparent solutions,” Wainaina summed up, “it still provided community and helped us get a lot off our chest.”

 He became co-president for two years, the second a rebuilding one for the group as it transitioned from an outgrowth of the Office of Student Enrichment to an official club under the Student Activities Office.